originalfoo/UX2/README.md

 The Micro UX2 bus is a variant that has all the same pins as UX2, but with some notable differences:

 * It's connector-agnostic
-    * The host/master PCB has complete freedom to use any type of connector; useful when there's space constraints or other factors that would make the normal UX2 connector infeasible
+    * The host/master PCB has complete freedom to use any type of connector; useful when there's space or cost constraints, or other factors that would make the normal UX2 connector infeasible
     * For example, you could use [pin header](https://www.wikiwand.com/en/Pin_header) and [jumper wires](https://www.wikiwand.com/en/Jump_wire), or [ZIF connectors](https://www.wikiwand.com/en/Zero_insertion_force) and [flexible flat cable](https://www.wikiwand.com/en/Flexible_flat_cable)...
 * All pins, except `GND` and `3V3`, are disabled by default
     * Saves power and complexity in host/master circuits that use energy harvesting or have limited MCU capacity